iotserver24/codex/website/docs/git-integration.md

 # Create and switch to feature branch
 git checkout -b feature/new-feature

-# Or use CodeX UI
+# Or use Xibe AI UI
 # Click "New Branch" → "feature/new-feature"
 ```